 Students who cannot pay the full amount of their fees by the due date are expected to make regular monthly payments to reduce their outstanding balance as quickly as possible.
 Students having difficulty meeting their financial obligations should contact Registrarial Services in the Bennett Centre for Student Services as quickly as possible.
 Glendon students should contact Glendon Student Financial Services.

-If you have an overdue balance of more than $75 for undergraduate students or $1,000 for graduate students on your student account at any point after the dates listed below, you will be blocked from adding new courses, changing sections or exchanging one course for another through the online Registration and Enrolment Module (REM); however, you will still be able to drop courses.
+If you have an overdue balance on your student account at any point after the dates listed below, you will be blocked from adding new courses, changing sections or exchanging one course for another through the online Registration and Enrolment Module (REM); however, you will still be able to drop courses.

 - November 1 - you will be blocked from adding or changing courses in the current session